-In 1991, Bart and Marty Campolo founded a ministry called Kingdomworks, which merged with the Evangelical Association for the Promotion of Education in order to start Mission Year in 1997.
-Our first thirty team members served in Philadelphia under Bart Campolo and Oakland under Josh Kaufman-Horner.
+Mission Year started in 1997 with teams in Oakland and Philadelphia.
 In the years since, we have also served in Atlanta, Camden, Charlotte (NC), Chicago, Houston, La Grange (GA), New Orleans, and Wilmington (DE).

-Mission Year was then led by President Mohan Zachariah.
-Leroy Barber took on the role in 2006 and Shawn Casselberry in 2013.
 The program has grown and changed over its life.
-Initiatives like Mission Year Married, academic partnerships with Eastern University, Arts Teams, and our Urban Leaders programs have strengthened our scope and impact.
+Initiatives like Mission Year Married, academic partnerships with Eastern University, Arts Teams, Urban Leaders, Alum Leaders, and our Mission Year 2 (MY2) programs have strengthened our scope and impact.

 Faith: We desire to grow spiritually by learning to love God and love our neighbor as ourselves.